Preston Football Club: 1903−1911: VFA entry

-Back to the juniors
+1912−1925: Back to the juniors

 With Northcote joining the Association in 1908, pressure was applied for the two neighbouring clubs to merge and the VFA forced the issue early in 1912.
-Preston officials encouraged their players to move, but diverted all the club's trophies and assets to the junior Preston Districts club that had acted as their Seconds.
-Northcote became known as the Northcote and Preston Football Club for the next few years, but it played its games in Northcote, retained Northcote's colours, and its team in the VFA continued to be known as Northcote.
-The merged entity is considered a continuation of the Northcote Football Club..
+Preston officials encouraged their players to move, but diverted all the club's trophies and assets to the junior Preston Districts Football Club, which had acted as its reserves team.
+Northcote became known as the Northcote and Preston Football Club (or simply Northcote-Preston) for the next few years, but it played its games in Northcote, retained Northcote's colours, and its team in the VFA continued to be known as Northcote.
+The merged entity is considered a continuation of the Northcote Football Club.

-Preston were simply promoted before their time: by 1912, the district numbered just 4,800 people spread over 8,800 acres (an average of 0.6 persons per acre).
+Preston was simply promoted before its time: by 1912, the district numbered just 4,800 people spread over 8,800 acres (an average of 0.6 persons per acre).
 Of the other suburbs represented in the VFA, the next smallest was Brighton with 11,000.
 Preston's leading player during the early VFA days was Sid Hall, a centre half-back regarded as the best high mark in the competition.
-Despite the lack of success, Preston managed to supply some fine players to League ranks in Percy Ogden (Essendon), Hedley Tomkins and Bill Hendrie (Melbourne), Hugh James (Richmond), Joe Prince (St Kilda, South Melbourne and Carlton), George Doull (Geelong) and Eric Woods (University).
-Preston's place was taken by Melbourne City who didn't win a game in the two years before they folded.
+Despite the lack of success, Preston managed to supply some fine players to VFL ranks in Percy Ogden (Essendon), Hedley Tomkins and Bill Hendrie (Melbourne), Hugh James (Richmond), Joe Prince (St Kilda, South Melbourne and Carlton), George Doull (Geelong) and Eric Woods (University).
+Preston's place was taken by Melbourne City which didn't win a game in the two years before it folded.

+The junior club played as Preston Districts from 1912 to 1915, until the name changed to Preston prior to the start of the 1916 season, something that Preston officials may have always intended in 1912.
+This effectively meant Preston Districts ceased to exist, replaced by Preston.

-The nucleus of the Preston club returned to the First-Rate Division of the Victorian Junior Football Association.
-Ogden returned to captain-coach the club in 1916 and 1917 while Essendon were in recess for the First World War and by 1919 Preston had re-established itself as one of the top teams in junior football.
+The nucleus of Preston returned to the First-Rate Division of the Victorian Junior Football Association.
+Ogden returned to captain-coach the club in 1916 and 1917 while Essendon was in recess for the First World War and by 1919 Preston had re-established itself as one of the top teams in junior football.
 Young George Gough was recruited by Fitzroy as a rover.
-Premierships came in 1921 and again in 1923 with Preston, under the coaching of William "Bull" Adams who had been refused a clearance to Fitzroy by his West Australian club, overrunning Yarraville in the final term despite playing one man short.
+Premierships came in 1921 and again in 1923 with Preston, under the coaching of William "Bull" Adams, who had been refused a clearance to Fitzroy by his West Australian club, overrunning Yarraville in the final term despite playing one man short.